 These tensions can be further quantified by the ratio $R \equiv \mathcal{B}(B^0 \to K^{*0} \nu \bar{\nu}) / \mathcal{B}(B^+ \to K^+ \nu \bar{\nu})$, where the observed value $R_{\text{exp}} = 0.38 \pm 0.31$\footnote{Following the approach in Ref.~\cite{Chen:2024jlj}, we interpret the experimental upper limit $\mathcal{B}(B^0 \to K^{*0} \nu \bar{\nu}) < 1.8 \times 10^{-5}$ using a half-normal distribution.
 This yields a derived branching fraction of $\mathcal{B}(B^0 \to K^{*0} \nu \bar{\nu}) = (0.87 \pm 0.66) \times 10^{-5}$.} is significantly suppressed relative to the SM expectation of $R_{\text{SM}} = 2.14 \pm 0.35$.
 In the framework of low-energy effective theory (LEFT), assuming the neutrinos remain purely left-handed, scalar and tensor contributions vanish due to chirality constraints.
 Consequently, the relevant interactions are governed by the vector operators:

-Clearly, the discrepancy in $R$ cannot be resolved by modifying only the left-handed operator $\mathcal{O}_V^L$, as this would simply rescale both rates while leaving the ratio invariant.
-Therefore, the introduction of the right-handed operator $\mathcal{O}_V^R$ is necessary~\cite{Chen:2024jlj}.
+Clearly, the tensions cannot be resolved by modifying only the left-handed operator $\mathcal{O}_V^L$, as such a modification would rescale both rates identically, leaving the ratio invariant.
+Thus, the presence of the right-handed operator $\mathcal{O}_V^R$ is a mandatory requirement for any explanation involving these vector currents~\cite{Bause:2023mfe,Chen:2024jlj}.